 There are many types of Dremel tools.
-You can use them to do different things, like build stuff in your house or make art.
-A Dremel tool is a small machine where you can use a rotary tool (a type of drill) and a grinding wheel.
-The best ones are the ones that have cutting blades that don’t get damaged by metal shavings or chips.
+You can use them for different things, such as building things in your house or making art.
+A Dremel tool is a small machine in which you can use a rotating tool (a type of drill) and a grinding wheel.
+The best Dremel tools have cutting blades that can not be damaged by metal shavings.

 Can a Dremel cut metal?

 Yes, a Dremel cuts metal amongst other materials.
 The heavy-duty cut-off wheel makes it ideal for cutting, grooving, and trimming all types of metal.
 The cutting disc is made of a hard abrasive that slices and cuts metal.
 Amongst the types of metal is the hardened steel.
 Hardened steel is carbon steel that has undergone heat treatment, quenching, and further heating (Source).

 Hardened steel is wear-resistant, corrosion-resistant, abrasion-resistant, and durable.
 It comprises a hard exterior casing and a robust core, which are the steel heat treatment results.
 If Dremel cuts hardened steel with ease, that shows it is a powerful cutting tool.

 The Dremel wheel cuts off bolts and screws with ease, making it an ideal metalwork tool that makes slots in rusted bolts and screws for removal with a screwdriver.
 The package includes twenty polishing wheels.
 The effective tool cuts metal like it is cutting wood, and it is quick and does not require more pressure from the user.

 The consistency in cutting metal is impressive.
 The Dremel metal cutting discs do not make sparks even when working on tight spaces and corners of a stainless sink, and tight spots are easy to cut off since the discs do not snap.